 Personal Perspective

-Related to the Akita bijin, with the influence of the West came the "Jomon look" as the in thing in the Japanese film industry and has been ever since Toshiro Mifune, originally from the Tohoku, became famous in the 1950's.
-This is a rather embarrasing truth that most Japanese would like to keep hidden, but it is rather obvious that "western" looking actors and actresses are coveted by the Japanese film industry.
+Related to the Akita bijin, with the influence of the West came the "Jomon look" as the "in" thing in the Japanese film industry, and has been ever since Toshiro Mifune, originally from the Tohoku, became famous in the 1950's.
+This is a rather embarrassing truth that most Japanese would like to keep hidden, but it is rather obvious that "western" looking actors and actresses are coveted by the Japanese film industry.
 There is an irony to this as Japanese aesthetics has taken a complete turn in the modern period, so that what used to be seen before the Meiji period as "ugly" and "barbarian-like" (western features like a larger nose, bigger eyes, etc.) which were always portrayed in early emaki as demon-like, are today seen in a favorable light.
 So that those who possess such features, such as Japanese with Jomon (including Emishi and Ainu) traits are seen as desirable.
+It goes way beyond this discussion, but there is a sense that western colonialism and expansion in the 19th century is to blame for this internal racism practiced by native peoples within their countries, Japan being no exception despite its successful resistance to becoming a colonized state.
+The same kind of dynamic is seen even in the United States in the form of minority prejudice among their own such as Japanese American (Nissei) prejudice against their own women held to standards that are white American.

-Small observations even of myself that seemed to contradict the racial generalizations of white Americans I grew up with included the contradiction that all Japanese had straight black hair.
+Observations from my own experience seemed to contradict the racial generalizations of white Americans I grew up with including the myth that all Japanese have straight black hair.
 I have wavy hair.
 My mother's hair is naturally curly.
-Among the Ainu curly hair was seen as a mark of beauty and attraction.
-Both of us do not have jet black hair--more like dark brunette.
-My mustache hairs are reddish in the sun.
-Mifune's beard was reddish in color.
-So I knew that even simple everyday observations seemed to contradict what westerners said about Japanese.
-Furthermore, from time to time I would meet Japanese students in college who didn't look like me who could not accept the fact that I was ethnically Japanese.
-One even kept asking me over and over whether both my parents were full Japanese even though I had answered him that they were.
+Among the Ainu curly hair is seen as a mark of beauty and attraction.
+From time to time I would meet Japanese students in college who could not accept that I was completely Japanese, or that both my parents were Japanese.
 These small contradictions have been my experience, and has lead me to this very large contradiction, the history of the conquest of other ethnic groups on the islands of Japan.

 When I look at my family and its origins more objectively, one side of my family does not originate from the Tohoku region.
 So to say that we are completely indigenous to the Tohoku, or to say that we are direct descendants of the Emishi is not true.
 However, my family is like most who live in the region--a mixture of both indigenous Tohoku and other Japanese.
 I could not even say that the Tohoku side is directly descended from the Emishi, but can point to features that seem to have strong Emishi and Jomon attributes among family members.